georgerikr/react-quiz/README.md

 ## Running the application
 You can run the application with two methods:
 - Development build(not optimized): for this method you have to delete "homepage" row from package.json file and then run `npm start` in terminal.
 That starts a local development server and opens the application in your browser.
-- Production build(optimized): for this method you have to run `npm run build` in the terminal.
+- Production build(optimized): for this method you have to run `npm run build` in terminal.
 Now you can access the application in your browser at the localhost URL: http://localhost/react-quiz/build/.